hi-im-aurelio/WSWC/README.md

 - [RUNNING](#running)

 # UPDATE_NOTES
+⚠ The excel documents are no longer stored in the wswc root, when the documents are generated they will be in the `documents/model_name` folder.

-⚠ Now the models are not run through the `python model_name_run.py` command, now there is a simpler way to do this:
+Now the models are not run through the `python model_name_run.py` command, now there is a simpler way to do this:

 ~~~bash
 # using long option [--get]